vikaskedia/app.aiworkspace.pro/src/components/intake/design.md

 updatedAt

 What does the plan consist of?
-1. Goals with priority
+Goals with priority and below each goal:
-2. Tasks with priority
+    -- Tasks with priority

 Once the user agrees on the plan below the matter the following are created:
+1. Events
+2. Files
+3. Goals
+4. Tasks

+During the intake questions there is a button to access "Shared board" in the shared board the user can see the:
+1. Events
+2. Files
-1. Goals
+3. Goals
-2. Tasks
+4. Tasks
+5. Possible Outcome
+That has been generated during the intake interview.

-During the interview the following below the matter is created:
+As the user answers the questions the shared board is updated with the new information.

-1. Files
-2. Events for the timneline
+The user can go to shared board and edit the previous answers.